tyon-lang/tyon/README.md

 customers = [
     (
-        first = "First"     ; strings are surrounded by quotes, so here first = "First" last = Last         ; without quotes the value breaks on whitespace and a few ; other characters (see below), so here last = "Last" )
+        first = "First"     ; strings are surrounded by quotes, so here first = "First" last = Last         ; without quotes the literal breaks on whitespace and a few ; other characters (see full spec), so here last = "Last" )
     (
         first = Second